 CITI Refresher Course

 Sixty (60) days before your Completion Report expires, you will receive an automatically generated reminder notice via e-mail directly from CITI.
 The notice includes instructions about how to do the refresher course.
 If you have questions or experience difficulties, call (860) 486-0986 or (860) 486-8802 for assistance.
 If you have a CITI Completion Certificate from another institution and that certification has expired at that institution, you will be required to take the UConn CITI refresher course.
-Go to the CITI website and select UConn Storrs as your institution and select the Refresher Course in the appropriate learner group for your area of research.
+Login to the CITI website with your UConn netid username and password.
+Select the Refresher Course in the appropriate learner group for your area of research.
 Call (860) 486-0986 or (860) 486-8802 for assistance.